immunefi-team/Bounty_Boosts/DeGate/26073 - [SC - Insight] The implementation upgrade must be done by call....md

 # The implementation upgrade must be done by calling the upgradeToAndCall function to avoid frontrunning of the initialization.

-Submitted on Thu Nov 23 2023 22:30:05 GMT-0400 (Atlantic Standard Time) by @Paludo0x for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)
+Submitted on Nov 24th 2023 at 04:30:05 UTC by @Paludo0x for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)

 Report ID: #26073